FredTheDino/Alpha/README.md

 # Things to do:

-Think about what a hash map is and how it should work.
+- Input
 - OpenAL static linking
-- Input
 Can this be simplified in any way?
+(Perhaps remove GLEW?
+Is that a dumb idea?)
 - Entity system (entity component)

 - Make stuff work...